Cray-HPE/docs-csm/install/troubleshooting_ceph_csi.md

       ceph_k8s_initialized  csi_initialized  installed  kubernetes_nodes.txt  tuned
       ```

-      Check your results against this example.
+      Check the results against this example.

       If any components are missing, see [Rerun storage node `cloud-init`](#2-rerun-storage-node-cloud-init).